-Start the hiring process by applying online.
-All applicants must complete the online application, the application for Correctional Officer all applications for Correctional Officer (CO) are accepted on a continuous basis.
+Start the hiring process by applying online for the Correctional Officer (CO), Youth Correctional Officer (YCO), and or Youth Correctional Counselor (YCC) classification.
+CO applications are accepted on a continuous basis.
+YCO and YCC applications are accepted several times a year.
 After applying, you will receive an email notification within 7-10 business days with your written examination date.

 The Physical Fitness Test (PFT) evaluates each candidate’s strength, endurance, and agility as required to satisfactorily perform the essential duties and functions expected of a CO/YCO/YCC.
-This test is designed to assess the probability of success in performing various physical functions at the Academy and after graduation at your assigned institution or facility.
+For more information view the PFT web page.

 The background investigation process consists of a thorough background investigation into each applicant’s past and current employment, residence history, relationships, credit responsibility, criminality, computerized voice stress analysis (CVSA) and fingerprint search.

-This is a comprehensive physical examination conducted by licensed physicians under contract with the CDCR to evaluate a candidate’s overall physical health.
-It is conducted by licensed physicians under contract with CDCR to evaluate each candidate’s overall physical health including vision, color vision, hearing, blood work, Respiratory FIT mask test, and a urinalysis drug screening.
+This is a comprehensive physical examination conducted by licensed physicians under contract with the CDCR to evaluate a candidate’s overall physical health, including vision, color vision, hearing, blood work, Respiratory FIT mask test, and a urinalysis drug screening.

-To evaluate a candidate’s psychological suitability, the candidate will participate in a Written Peace Officer Psychological Evaluation (POPE).
+To evaluate a candidate’s psychological suitability, the candidate will participate in a Written Peace Officer Psychological Evaluation (POPE) and an Oral Psychological Interview.
 This evaluation consists of a series of questions candidates respond to based upon their personal preferences.
-The information will be used in the Oral POPE.
-The written components of the Psychological Examination are typically administered two weeks after you receive your Background Investigation clearance.
-The psychological interview is normally scheduled about 6-8 weeks later.

 After successfully completing all of the selection components, candidates are placed on the certification list, which gives them eligibility to be appointed as a Correctional Peace Officer.
 Generally, it takes 12 to 18 months for completion of the hiring process, but may take longer depending on process times.